 I want to push myself to be able to create a better life for me and the future generations, including my kids’ kids and so on.

 What I like the most about uni is learning new things and the knowledge that I gain from that.
-I like to be able to challenge people's views (like you would in court), having a new perspective on the world, understanding why things are the way they are, and forget about that one single-minded opinion you developed growing up.
+I like to be able to challenge people's views (like you would in court), gaining a new perspective on the world, understanding why things are the way they are, and forget about that one single-minded opinion you developed growing up.

 I just love to be around like-minded people, who are trying to create a better future for themselves and the world they live in.
 It's so motivating.
-With uni, I get this feeling that it’s where I'm meant to be and it just makes me happy.